 Whether you elect to have a home custom-built for you or if you’ve purchased Energy Star-certified house building plans online, your new home can save you money on your energy bills, reduce associated air pollution from power generation but can also last longer since it is designed to prevent or minimize wear from water damage, sun exposure and dust . . . among other factors.
-And regardless of whether you are shopping for a new home, Energy Star‘s program in a way can serve as a guide for improvements no matter where you live.
+And regardless of whether you are shopping for a new (or existing) home, Energy Star‘s program in a way can serve as a guide for improvements no matter where you live.

 Energy Star Certified Homes must meet requirements in four key areas: